Navigating Eczema Flare-Ups: My Personal Experience and Tips

 With this newfound understanding, I began implementing gradual lifestyle changes to minimize my exposure to these triggers.
 For example, I switched to fragrance-free products, both in personal care and household cleaning.
 I also made adjustments to my wardrobe, opting for breathable fabrics like cotton.
 Furthermore, I established a consistent skincare routine that included intense moisturizers aimed at creating a protective barrier against irritants.

 As a result of these changes, I have seen a significant reduction in the frequency and severity of my eczema flare-ups.
 What once plagued me regularly has now transformed into an infrequent nuisance.
 Currently, I average only one or two minor flare-ups during the year, contrasted with the distress I faced in the early stages of my journey.
+Here is a side by side comparison of how my hand looked during a bad flare up and how it looks consistently now.

 Products That Help Me During a Flare-Up